ScriptBasic/WinPBX/docs/CFileSys Class.md

 # <a name="GetFileDateLastModified"></a>GetFileDateLastModified

-Returns the date and time that the specified file was accesed.
+Returns the date and time that the specified file was accessed.

 ```
 FUNCTION GetFileDateLastModified (BYREF cbsFile AS CBSTR) AS DATE_